Wernfried/xml-twig/doc/twig.md

 <a name="Twig+level"></a>

 ### twig.level ⇒ <code>number</code>
 Returns the level of the element.
-Root element has 0, children jave 1, grand-children 2 and so on
+Root element has 0, children have 1, grand-children 2 and so on

 **Kind**: instance property of [<code>Twig</code>](#Twig)
 **Returns**: <code>number</code> - The level of the element.